Skip to main content

 • How tenant isolation is enforced beyond “tenants are isolated.”

-If a section requires an internal hostname, port, or recovery sequence to be useful, it’s an internal doc, not a public one.
+If a section requires an internal hostname, port, event name, or recovery sequence to be useful, it’s an internal doc, not a public one.

 11. Brand